KABoissonneault/KingmakerBugfixes/README.md

 #### Feat & Traits

+- [Opt-out] Fixed Shatter Defenses to only apply after landing a hit, like in Wrath of the Righteous and tabletop
 - Fixed Vital Strike not working on ranged weapons
 - Fixed Ekundayo's Dog "Loyal Companion" and "Enraged Companion" not giving stats

 #### Item

+- [Opt-out] Fixed Necklace of Double Crosses to only apply to melee attacks, and implemented the "ally attack of opportunity" mechanics as described
+- [Opt-out] Fixed Living Bane (Bane of the Living, Penalty) being a bane of all creatures (properly excludes Undead and Constructs)
 - Fixed issue where Datura would wake up targets immediately after sleeping them.
 Added the sleep enchantment to the second head.
 Also increased DC to 16, as described
-- [Opt-out setting] Fixed Living Bane (Bane of the Living, Penalty) being a bane of all creatures (properly excludes Undead and Constructs)
 - Fixed Nature's Wrath (trident) not being a bane of aberrations, constructs, humanoids, outsiders and undead.
 Also, the "Electricity Vulnerability" debuff now applies to the struck target rather than the wielder, as described
 - Scroll of Summon Nature's Ally V (Single) now properly summons a Manticore
 - "Solid Strategy" now gives Immunity to Attacks of Opportunity, rather than immunity to Immunity to Attacks of Opportunity

 #### Misc

-- [Opt-out setting] "Poison" descriptor removed from Nauseated debuff, and thus can be applied by non-poison sources (ex: Swarm Distraction, Ooze Spit).
+- [Opt-out] "Poison" descriptor removed from Nauseated debuff, and thus can be applied by non-poison sources (ex: Swarm Distraction, Ooze Spit).
 Poison Immunity still blocks poison spells like Stinking Cloud

 ### Quests & Event

 - Fixed "Honor and Duty" quest from Renown Across Golarion to always trigger when solving the Kingdom event with a Regent (General expels the crusaders).
 Easier to find the cultists in North Narlmarches after
+- Fixed issue where Storyteller would grabs relics one at a time if using a mod to stack them (ex: Inventory Tweaks)
 - Fixed "Unrest in the Streets" angry mob first check having wrong DCs with unrest modifiers at -2, -3, or -4.
 The DC is now 13, 8, and 3, instead of 23, 23, -22
 - Irlene's "Relations rank 3" tier 3 gift (when A Simple Favor or Coronation but not both are complete) properly uses Irlene items rather than Kimo Tavon's
 - Shrewish Gulch illustrated book event now uses Athletics instead of Lore (Nature) on the last stage for the first option in all cases

 ### Kingdom

-- Can now build Temple of Abadar (with proper event), Assassin's Guild (with proper event and alignment), and Thieves Guild (with proper alignment and town size)
+- Can now build Temple of Abadar (with proper event), Assassin's Guild (with proper event and alignment), and Thieves Guild and Gambling Den (with proper alignment and town size)
 - [Opt-out] Black Market now requires Thieves Guild and non-Lawful, non-Good alignment, as described
 - Erastil's Holy Place now properly grants a kingdom buff that gives a +5 competence bonus to Lore (Nature)
 - [Modify Save] It's a Magical Place now properly grants a kingdom buff that gives +5 competence bonus to Knowledge (Arcana) and Lore (Religion).
 Modify Save only required if you already have the upgrade
 - [Opt-out, Modify Save] The Magic of Candlemere Tower now grants +3 in the regions around South Narlmarches, rather than +18 everywhere in the barony.
 Modify Save only required if you already have the upgrade
 - [Opt-out] Embassy Row now only works in the region where it is built.
 Now also applies to Opportunities in addition to Problems
+- [Modify Save] Fixed Embassy Row adjacency bonuses to include School, Aviary, and Black Market.
+Updating the bonus requires Building, Selling, or Upgrading a building in the settlement, or you can use the "Modify Current Save" button while in the settlement
 - The "Wigmold System" from the Stability Rank 10 event now also applies to Opportunities in addition to Problems

 ### Text and UI